P R A N C I N G M O O S E . C O M

 Our VCOA chapter had an exceptional relationship with Volvo Execs in Southern California.
 There were a number of times we provided beautiful vintage Volvos for display at their headquarters or other places for special events.
 They always offered to pay "rent" for the use of classic Volvos, but we always provided cars free of charge, because we loved the brand and we were happy to show our support and appreciation.
 They even borrowed my 245 Turbo and trucked it to Las Vegas Motor Speedway for a display at the S60R and V70R press debut in 2003.
 They offered money, but I declined to take anything for that too.

-For 13 YEARS, until 2018, the Volvo Prancing Moose (using "VOLVO" text on it) had been a very public thing at many events.
-Volvo Cars USA was aware of it's scope and popularity among many Volvo enthusiasts.
+For 13 YEARS (until 2018), the Volvo Prancing Moose (using "VOLVO" text on it) had been a very public thing at many events.
+Volvo Cars USA was aware of it's scope and popularity among many Volvo enthusiasts and they understood the humor aspect of it.
 Volvo Cars Public Relations execs and staff were even supportive of it, although not in any "official" way.

-Since these stickers helped to foster positive relations between Volvo, Volvo dealers and Volvo car owners, there was never a hint of an objection from anyone at Volvo, until NOW.
-Did something change?
+Since stickers like this helped to foster positive relations between Volvo, Volvo retail dealers and Volvo car owners, there was never a hint of an objection from anyone at Volvo, until NOW.
+What changed?

 Is VOLVO Leadership causing the VOLVO brand to Lose it's Soul?